-- o NATs [21] (Network Address (and Port) Translators) change the source address (and often source port) of packets.
+- NATs (Network Address (and port) Translators) [RFC3022] change the source address (and often the source port) of packets.
 This means that a host will not know its public-facing address for signaling in MPTCP.
-Therefore, MPTCP permits implicit address addition via the MP_JOIN option, and the handshake mechanism ensures that connection attempts to private addresses [18] do not cause problems.
-Explicit address removal is undertaken by an Address ID to allow no knowledge of the source address. - o Performance Enhancing Proxies (PEPs) [22] might proactively ACK data to increase performance.
+Therefore, MPTCP permits implicit address addition via the MP_JOIN option, and the handshake mechanism ensures that connection attempts to private addresses [RFC1918], since they are authenticated, will only set up subflows to the correct hosts.
+Explicit address removal is undertaken by an Address ID to allow no knowledge of the source address. - Performance Enhancing Proxies (PEPs) [RFC3135] might proactively ACK data to increase performance.
 MPTCP, however, relies on accurate congestion control signals from the end host, and non-MPTCP-aware PEPs will not be able to provide such signals.
-MPTCP will, therefore, fall back to single-path TCP, or close the problematic subflow (see Section 3.6). - o Traffic Normalizers [23] may not allow holes in sequence numbers, and may cache packets and retransmit the same data.
-MPTCP looks like standard TCP on the wire, and will not retransmit different data on the same subflow sequence number.
-In the event of a retransmission, the same data will be retransmitted on the original TCP subflow even if it is additionally retransmitted at the connection level on a different subflow.

-- o Firewalls [24] might perform initial sequence number randomization on TCP connections.
-MPTCP uses relative sequence numbers in data sequence mapping to cope with this.
-Like NATs, firewalls will not permit many incoming connections, so MPTCP supports address signaling (ADD_ADDR) so that a multiaddressed host can invite its peer behind the firewall/NAT to connect out to its additional interface. - o Intrusion Detection Systems look out for traffic patterns and content that could threaten a network.
-Multipath will mean that such data is potentially spread, so it is more difficult for an IDS to analyze the whole traffic, and potentially increases the risk of false positives.
-However, for an MPTCP-aware IDS, tokens can be read by such systems to correlate multiple subflows and reassemble for analysis. - o Application-level middleboxes such as content-aware firewalls may alter the payload within a subflow, such as rewriting URIs in HTTP traffic.
-MPTCP will detect these using the checksum and close the affected subflow(s), if there are other subflows that can be used.
-If all subflows are affected, multipath will fall back to TCP, allowing such middleboxes to change the payload.
+MPTCP will, therefore, fall back to single-path TCP or close the problematic subflow (see Section 3.7). - Traffic normalizers [norm] may not allow holes in sequence numbers, and they may cache packets and retransmit the same data.
+MPTCP looks like standard TCP on the wire and will not retransmit different data on the same subflow sequence number.
+In the event of a retransmission, the same data will be retransmitted on the original TCP subflow even if it is additionally retransmitted at the connection level on a different subflow. - Firewalls [RFC2979] might perform Initial Sequence Number (ISN) randomization on TCP connections.
+MPTCP uses relative sequence numbers in Data Sequence Mappings to cope with this.
+Like NATs, firewalls will not permit many incoming connections, so MPTCP supports address signaling (ADD_ADDR) so that a multiaddressed host can invite its peer behind the firewall/NAT to connect out to its additional interface. - Intrusion Detection Systems / Intrusion Prevention Systems (IDSs/IPSs) observe packet streams for patterns and content that could threaten a network.
+MPTCP may require the instrumentation of additional paths, and an MPTCP-aware IDS or IPS would need to read MPTCP tokens to correlate data from multiple subflows to maintain comparable visibility into all of the traffic between devices.
+Without such changes, an IDS would get an incomplete view of the traffic, increasing the risk of missing traffic of interest (false negatives) and increasing the chances of erroneously identifying a subflow as a risk due to only seeing partial data (false positives). - Application-level middleboxes such as content-aware firewalls may alter the payload within a subflow -- for example, rewriting URIs in HTTP traffic.
+MPTCP will detect such changes using the checksum and close the affected subflow(s), if there are other subflows that can be used.
+If all subflows are affected, MPTCP will fall back to TCP, allowing such middleboxes to change the payload.
 MPTCP-aware middleboxes should be able to adjust the payload and MPTCP metadata in order not to break the connection.